The symplectic isotopy problem for rational cuspidal curves

 The Puiseux exponents determine the topology of the singularity: two singularities have the same Puiseux exponents if and only if their links are diffeomorphic~\cite[Proposition 5.3.1]{Wall}.

 In this paper we will be almost exclusively concerned with singularities whose Puiseux expansion has $k=1$, i.e. it is of the form $(m;b_1)$; we will say that the \emph{singularity is of type $(m,b_1)$}.
-The link of a singularity of type $(m,b_1)$ is the torus knot $T(m,b_1)$ (which is isotopic to $T(b_1,m)$).
+Note that $m < b_1$; however, the link of a singularity of type $(m,b_1)$, which is the torus knot $T(m,b_1)$, is isotopic to the torus knot $T(b_1,m)$.